 Scotland’s first official long-distance hiking trail, this route is beautiful and a great way to experience Scotland.
 It’s not as strenuous as the other tours mentioned above but you’ll still feel challenged.
 It starts off relatively flat and gradually progresses into steeper terrain so you have a chance to get your hiking legs.

-What I love most about hiking the West Highland Way is the ever-changing scenery and the warm Scottish hospitality.
+What I love most about hiking the West Highland Way are the ever-changing scenery and the warm Scottish hospitality.
 It’s also really easy to meet people while hiking since it’s a popular route.

 If you want to do a day hike from the West Highland Way there are numerous starting points.
 But I’d recommend staying in Fort William, known as the adventure capital of Scotland.